 High speed circuits for wireless/optical transceivers, Millimeter wave and THz integrated circuits, biomedical and energy harvesting interface ICs

 The following is a selection of recent publications in Scopus.
-Mona Hella has 153 indexed publications in the subjects of Engineering, Computer Science, and Physics and Astronomy.
+Mona Hella has 160 indexed publications in the subjects of Engineering, Physics and Astronomy, Computer Science.